-Update JUNE 19, 2021: STELLARNET REBEL and STELLARNET PRINCE were e-published by Carina Press in 2012 and available from Amazon, B&N, Google Books and other sites, with an audio book on AUDIBLE.
+STELLARNET REBEL and STELLARNET PRINCE are full-length novels that were published by Carina Press in 2012 and available from Amazon, B&N, Google Books and other sites, as well as an audio book on Audible.

 However, per the details of my publishing contract, I was granted a rights reversion in 2021.
-I am currently in the process of revising and completing the Stellarnet Series, which I hope to republish.
+I am currently in the process of revising, repackaging (with new covers) and completing the Stellarnet Series, which I hope to republish.
 I also plan to read chapters on my YouTube channel.
-Subscribe there and/or follow me on Twitter and Patreon for updates.
+Subscribe there and/or follow me on Twitter for updates.

 ~ J.L.
 Hilton

 Genevieve O’Riordan is the first Interstellar News Corps blogger in Asteria Colony, humanity’s most remote and dangerous space settlement populated by gamers, criminals, refugees, and an alien freedom-fighter named Duin.
 What begins on social media becomes a dangerous web of politics, prejudice and passion as they struggle to survive not only a war but the darker side of humanity.

 EPIC Award finalist for Best Science Fiction eBook of 2013, winner of the 2013 Galaxy Award for Best Non-Traditional Romance, and nominated for LR Cafe’s best sci-fi book of the year.